arome32/Garden/README.md

 In order to create this garden simulation, you will need these key components:

   * Garden.java that simulates a garden by:
-  	* Containing a 2D list of **ANY** plant objects
+  	* Containing a 2D list of **ANY** Plant objects.
-  	* Containing functionality to receive/execute commands such as, but not limited to, PLANT and PRINT
+  	* Containing functionality to receive/execute commands such as, but not limited to, PLANT and PRINT.
-  	* Containing a Screen object for quick and easy printing
+  	* Containing a Screen object for quick and easy printing.

   * A Plant class hierarchy with Plant.java as the superclass that extends to its following subclasses:
    	* Flower.java